daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 That is, wrap what we built and provide a few ways of customization.

 The user-facing Search service [interacts with the user and queries the services](https://github.com/daniel-j-h/DistributedSearch/blob/27fdee0216225f04514ff48bbd047be29524d961/Search.cc#L11-L21).
-The search services [wait on queries and handle them](https://github.com/daniel-j-h/DistributedSearch/blob/27fdee0216225f04514ff48bbd047be29524d961/WebSearch.cc#L11-L22) by sending dummy results for now.
+The search services [wait for queries and handle them](https://github.com/daniel-j-h/DistributedSearch/blob/27fdee0216225f04514ff48bbd047be29524d961/WebSearch.cc#L11-L22) by sending dummy results for now.

 Now let's take a look at what we just built!

 ## Usage

-Spin up the user-facing Search service and try making a query against it:
+Spin up the user-facing Search service and try issuing queries against it:

     ./Search